Pepperdine University

 In the absence of state and federal regulations, employers establish the hiring standards for paralegals.
 At the most basic level, you typically must have some formal education to become a paralegal.
 You may consider earning one of the following:

 • An associate degree in paralegal studies.
-An associate degree generally takes about two years to complete.
-The minimum admissions requirements vary from school to school, but typically includes a high school diploma.
+An associate’s degree generally takes about two years to complete.
+Admission requirements vary by school, but typically include a high school diploma.

 • A bachelor’s degree in legal studies or a related field.
 A bachelor’s degree typically takes four years to complete.
-Employers may prefer applicants to have a bachelor’s degree, which can be in a subject other than paralegal studies, according to the BLS.
+Some employers prefer applicants with a bachelor’s degree, according to the Bureau of Labor Statistics.
+Many candidates earn a bachelor’s degree in another field and then complete a paralegal studies certificate to build job-ready legal skills.

 If you want to make a career change or have unique scheduling needs, you may consider enrolling in an online Master of Legal Studies program, which grants you the flexibility to pursue a degree while working.